wp-plugins/optify-for-wordpress/readme.txt

 == Description ==

 Optify harnesses the power of inbound marketing, attracting likely customers instead of pushing your message on questionable targets.
-With Optify for Wordpress running, you’ll be able to accomplish the following:
+With Optify for Wordpress running, you'll be able to accomplish the following:
 * Drive more traffic to your site and attract more leads with SEO and social media
 * Capture lead details from your website and Facebook
 * Arm your sales and marketing teams with visitor intelligence, lead scoring and prospect alerts
 * Track, report and share results
-In just seconds, Optify’s Wordpress Plugin begins capturing information and intelligence on website visitors.
+In just seconds, Optify's Wordpress Plugin begins capturing information and intelligence on website visitors.

 == Installation ==